FPGA-tailored algorithms for real-time decoding of quantum LDPC codes

 \paragraph{Ordered-statistics decoders.} OSD algorithms~\cite{panteleev2021degenerate,fossorier1995soft,fossorier2002iterative} leverage an unconverged pre-decoder’s output by reprocessing bits according to their estimated reliability.
 Following Ref.~\cite{roffe2020}, the standard OSD selects a set $S$ of linearly independent columns of $H$, ordered by likelihood, with $|S|=\operatorname{rank}(H)$.
 The corresponding submatrix $H_S \in \mathbb{F}_2^{M\times |S|}$ is inverted to obtain a correction $x = H_S^{-1}\sigma$ supported on $S$.
 However, standard OSD is impractical on FPGAs~\cite{valls2021syndrome} because detecting independence and inverting the large $\operatorname{rank}(H)\!\times\!\operatorname{rank}(H)$ matrix dominate runtime, even when optimized~\cite{bascones2025exploring}.

-Our first technical contribution is an FPGA-tailored variant, \emph{filtered-OSD}, which avoids explicit matrix inversion by solving $H_{S'}x=\sigma$ directly on a smaller, potentially rank-deficient submatrix $H_{S'}$~\cite{panteleev2021degenerate}.
+Our first technical contribution is an FPGA-tailored variant, \emph{filtered-OSD}, which avoids explicit matrix inversion by solving $H_{S'}x=\sigma$ directly on a smaller, potentially rank-deficient submatrix $H_{S'}$ (similar to Alg.2 in Ref~\cite{panteleev2021degenerate}).
 We obtain $S'$ from a pre-decoder by discarding low-probability columns.
 Because $|S'| \ll \operatorname{rank}(H)$, column sorting and linear solving are both substantially accelerated.
 Sparsity further reduces cost because many rows of $H_{S'}$ are zero and can be skipped by the solver.
 This approach requires an FPGA-tailored solver for rank-deficient binary systems, described next.